UlrikDaae/Ulrik-Daae/README.md

 - I like solving big and small problems alike (_especially those that require finicky work in Excel or R_) both alone and in cooperation with other people.

-### ➕ What I'm working on now
-**Specific skills I'm working on:**
-- R: Improved data visualizations.

-- SQL: Joins and subqueries.

-- Excel: VBA.

-**Courses I'm taking:** I'm  taking the SQL Basics for Data Science course by UC Davis  and the Data Analysis with R Specialization by Duke University.

 ### 🗂 My work
 - **Excel:** You can find my Excel-projects [here](https://github.com/UlrikDaae/Projects/tree/main/Excel).